-We have 4 formats: Live Classroom Instruction, Classroom Equivalent Webinars: for Pre-Licensing and Continuing Education, Online Instructor Led for Pre-Licensure, Self Study Continuing Education classes
+We have four formats: Live Classroom Instruction, Classroom Equivalent Webinars: for Prelicensing and Continuing Education, Online Instructor-Led for Prelicensure, and Self-Study Continuing Education classes

 - California Loan Originator License

 California Loan Originator License

 agentcampus.com offers these mortgage education courses in conjunction with MortgageEducation.com.
 All the mortgage education courses are approved by the National Mortgage Licensing System (NMLS) and will satisfy all the required education hours for your state.
 Should you have any questions, please contact MortgageEducation.com.

 Address: 555 West 23rd Street, N10E New York, NY 10011

 A mortgage loan originator is an individual who, for compensation or gain, or in the expectation of compensation or gain, takes a residential mortgage loan application or offers or negotiates terms of a residential mortgage loan.

 A residential mortgage loan means any loan primarily for personal, family or household use that is secured by a mortgage, deed of trust, or other equivalent consensual security interest on a dwelling which contains one to four residential units.
 Dwelling includes an individual condominium unit, cooperative unit, mobile home and trailer, if it is used as a residence.

 Any person who provides services as a mortgage loan originator in California must apply for and receive a mortgage loan originator license by July 31, 2010.
 The license must be renewed annually by December 31.